Dog with ‘few screws loose’ up for adoption at animal shelter

 If you become one of Sporty’s favorite people, he will let you pet and play with him.

-Anyone interested in adopting Sporty — the Chihuahua with a “few screw loose” — contact Anderson County PAWS.
+If you are interested in adopting Sporty, the Chihuahua with a “few screw loose” contact Anderson County PAWS at 1320 Highway 29 S in Anderson.